torvalds/linux/Documentation/driver-api/media/camera-sensor.rst

 Always use runtime PM to manage the power states of your device.
 Camera sensor drivers are in no way special in this respect: they are responsible for controlling the power state of the device they otherwise control as well.
-In general, the device must be powered on at least when its registers are being accessed and when it is streaming.
+In general, the device shall be powered on at least when its registers are being accessed and when it is streaming.

 Existing camera sensor drivers may rely on the old